 - UTF-8 is a character encoding capable of encoding all possible characters, or code points,.
 Defined by Unicode and originally designed by Ken Thompson and Rob Pike.
 The encoding has a variable length and uses 8-bit code units.
 It was designed for backward compatibility with ASCII and to avoid the complications of endianness (question) and byte order marks in the alternative UTF-16 and UTF-32 encodings.
 The name is derived from: Unicode (or Universal Coded Character Set) Transformation Format – 8-bit.

 As we can see, ASCII is pretty limited (only 128 characters, but if we count out the control, unprintable ones there remains only 96), but is universally accepted, expecially in the English-speaking world.
 What about all the character NOT in the ASCII table?
-Think about all the “accented” characters (as “à, è, ì, ò, ù” for Italian and French speaking, or the circumflexed characters or the umlaut, or the tilde… There are so many of them!).
+Think about all the “accented” characters (such as “à, è, ì, ò, ù” for Italian and French speaking, the ‘ñ’ for Spanish or Portuguese that like French needs also the ‘ç’, or the circumflexed characters or those with stroke or umlaut… There are so many of them!).

-ISO-8859 is a first attempt in resolving the problem: since ASCII is 7 bit, we can use the eight bit to add another set of 96 characters to the ASCII standard: if the eight, most significant bit is 0, we have the ASCII.
+ISO-8859 is a first standard attempt in resolving the problem: since ASCII is 7 bit, we can use the eight bit to add another set of 96 characters to the ASCII standard: if the eight, most significant bit is 0, we have the ASCII.
 If it is 1, we have the extended characters.
 But 96 more characters are not enough, not even for latin-based Europe languages.
 Should I mention chinese ore japanese?
 Or arabic?
 So ISO-8859 has 15 different ‘extended’ tables.
-If I should encode the character ‘à’ I will use ISO-8859-15 (the ‘Latin-9’, the standard table for Western Europe languages as Italian) and the byte will have value 0xe0.
-But if I forgot that the encoding is ISO-8859-15 and try to use another one, let’s say ISO-8859-4, I will end with the character ‘?’ (‘long a’).
+If I should encode the character ‘à’ I will use ISO-8859-15 (the ‘Latin-9’, the standard table for Western Europe languages such as Italian) and the byte will have hexadecimal value 0xe0.
+But if I forgot that the encoding is ISO-8859-15 and try to use another one, let’s say ISO-8859-4, I will end with the character ‘?’ (that appears in various indigenous languages of North America and represents the “long a” in Lithuanian).
 How many times have you downloaded a text file or copied an mp3 and then discover that the title or the content is a mess of character hardly understandable?
 That happens because the original file (or its name) was encoded with one ISO-8859 table but your system uses another one.

 So, as we see, we should have the knowledge of the encoding to understand a text, otherwise “strange” characters appears everywhere.
 But, what if we could use a large, univocal table that can contain ALL the known character in the world?
 There will be no more the problem of which table to use!